MCBall/Blur-Documentation/modules/BControlPoints.md

 An `indicator` extent can be defined, within which all blocks of material `neutral-material` get replaced by `team-materials` when the relevant teams capture the point.
 The teams `id` fields here must match the team `id` field in the `Teams` module.

 ## Capture Time Variability
 The capture time can be varied based on the number of players.
 The `time-modifier-per-player` parameter should be a relative operator that is applied recursively for each extra player on a control point (ignoring the initial player).
+If the number is additive then it should be specified in milliseconds.
 The modifier is for the total capture time and scales pro rata for ongoing captures.
 The minimum time can be set using the `min-capture-time` parameter.

 Note: `~` denotes relative.
 Due to oddities in the order of operations, only multiplication (`*`) and addition (`+`) should be used.
 However, division can be used by multiplying by the reciprocal, and subtraction can be used by adding a negative number.
 In both cases, the operator must still be specified (see the example below).